Selling blood tests online for over 15 years.

 Your blood, urine sample will be analysed at one of our chosen laboratories.
 You can be assured of fast, accurate results from one of our accredited independent providers of clinical diagnostic tests.

-Our medical team will comment on out-of-range blood, urine test results and give you follow-up advice where necessary.
-If you need it, a PDF copy of your Bone Screen test results can be downloaded for your doctor.
+Our medical team will comment on out-of-range blood, urine results and give you follow-up advice where necessary.
+If you need it, a PDF copy of your Bone Screen Blood and Urine Test results can be downloaded for your doctor.

-Once you have placed your order you will receive login details to mymedichecks.com where you can manage your account, track your orders and view your Bone Screen test results.
+Once you have placed your order you can visit my.medichecks.com where you can manage your account, track your orders and view your Bone Screen Blood and Urine Test results.